Donald Trump Attacks Jussie Smollett As A ‘Disgrace’ And ‘Third Rate Actor’

-Donald Trump turned his ire to Jussie Smollett on Saturday while speaking to a crowd of supporters in Green Bay, Wisconsin.
+Donald Trump turned his ire toward Jussie Smollett on Saturday while speaking to a crowd of supporters in Green Bay, Wisconsin.
 The president riled up his base by attacking the Empire actor and the Chicago prosecutors who dropped the case against Smollett, according to Variety.

 Trump skipped out on the White House Correspondents’ Dinner to hold a rally in Wisconsin, where he covered a range of topics from sanctuary cities to the Paris climate accord, but he drew raucous applause when he turned to the topic of Smollett and the high-profile case against him.